Cross-Border Financial Advisors for Internationally Mobile Individuals

 Planning a move to another country is an exciting, but daunting, undertaking requiring planning and preparation.
 There are many things to consider: where you’ll live, where your children will go to school, how to arrange compensation agreements, and so on.

 It is just as important to properly arrange your financial life.
-The most obvious first step is opening bank accounts in your new host country.
+The most obvious first step to create an international financial plan is opening bank accounts in your new host country.
 You may also need a new credit card.
 Should you relocate your financial assets to the new host country?
 This is a big decision, and often should be made over time with appropriate tax planning advice.
 One factor to consider in these decisions is if your move is permanent or only for a set time period.

 How do you coordinate and manage investment and retirement accounts in different countries?